tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 14\153 Styling the basket page
+Section 14\154 Adding the basket total price to the service
-- Add an html tags to decorate the basket page
+- Add a new basketTotal interface
-- Adding it also into navbar-component html to display it on page(navbar)
+- Adding inside the basketService a new method call calculateTotal to hold the functionality for sum the total price in the basket